-Food insecurity has serious impacts on an individual’s well-being, which may result in poor school attendance and performance, lowered workplace productivity, and decreased physical and mental health.
+Food insecurity can certainly lead to hunger — the uncomfortable feeling someone has when they don’t have enough food.
+But even without the experience of hunger, food insecurity has been linked with poor school attendance and performance, lowered workplace productivity, and worse physical and mental health.
 Individuals experiencing food insecurity have to make tough decisions that no one should face.
 No family should have to decide between buying groceries or paying rent, no senior should have to choose between food and medicine, and no parent should have to skip a meal in order for their children to eat.

-Tasa de inseguridad alimentaria de California: 20%
+Tasa de inseguridad alimentaria de California: ~23%

-Californianos que enfrentan inseguridad alimentaria: ~8 million
+Californianos que enfrentan inseguridad alimentaria: ~8.8 million